LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Evaluation

 \subsection{Error Analysis}

 Based on the feedback from the human evaluators, errors in the taxonomies can be categorized into three types: 1)~overlapping of topics, 2)~lack of specificity in topic labels, and 3)~generation of noisy data.
-For criteria receiving lower score in taxonomy evaluation, evaluators highlighted issues caused by overlapping and similar topic labels, such as ``\textit{Vaccine Mandates}'' versus ``\textit{COVID-19 Vaccine Mandates}'' or ``\textit{Cybersecurity Levy on Transactions}'' versus ``\textit{Cybersecurity Levy on Bank Transactions}'' Additionally, there are ambiguous labels, such as ``\textit{Lawsuits}'' and ``\textit{Cybersecurity},'' which lack specificity.
-For the claim-topic pairs evaluation, some detailed topics directly replicate the factual claims.
-In addition, the LLMs may generate irrelevant data, producing detailed topics such as ``not mentioned in the given post.''
-These points highlight areas where LLM performance can be refined to improve taxonomy accuracy and relevance.
+For criteria receiving lower scores in taxonomy evaluation, evaluators highlighted issues caused by overlapping and similar topic labels, such as ``\textit{Vaccine Mandates}'' versus ``\textit{COVID-19 Vaccine Mandates}'' and ``\textit{Cybersecurity Levy on Transactions}'' versus ``\textit{Cybersecurity Levy on Bank Transactions}.''
+Additionally, there are ambiguous labels, such as ``\textit{Lawsuits}'' and ``\textit{Cybersecurity},'' which lack specificity.
+In the evaluation of claim-topic pairs, some detailed topics directly mirrored the factual claims.
+In addition, the LLMs may produce irrelevant outputs, such as detailed topics labeled ``\textit{not mentioned in the given post}.''
+These issues highlight areas where LLMs' performance can be improved to enhance the accuracy and relevance of the taxonomy, as well as the necessity of post-processing the generated topics.